 The students also had some advice to make the system even more appealing, including changing layouts frequently “to surprise the eye”, and adding digital signage to the cafeteria, so people can see daily menus and evening food options.

 Coppin State is terrific example of using the power and potential of digital signage and AxisTV.
-Their successes keep multiplying, and by getting useful feedback from their audience, they can continue to streamline and improve the system to make it more engaging.
+Their successes keep multiplying, and by getting useful feedback from their audience, they continue to streamline and improve the system to make it more engaging.
 This all reinforces the university’s motto: Nurturing Potential… Transforming Lives.
 By transforming their communications, they are transforming their campus and their community.